 - Change your Positions Slowly: As your belly grows, your center of gravity shifts.
 Get up from the floor slowly and take care while changing your positions.

 Best Exercises During Pregnancy

-- Weight Training: The big question is that can you lift weights while pregnant.
+- Weight Training: The big question is, ‘Can you lift weights while pregnant?’.
 Weight training while pregnant is safe as long as you take necessary precautions.

 When Not to Exercise during Pregnancy?